Rethinking Interactive Image Segmentation: Feature Space Annotation: Proposed Method

 \subsection{Dimensionality Reduction}

-Dimensionality reduction aims at reducing a feature space from a higher to a lower dimension with similar characteristics.
-Some methods enforce the global structure (e.g. PCA); other approaches, such as non-linear methods, focus on local consistency, penalizing neighborhood disagreement between the higher and lower dimensional spaces.

-In some applications, the reduction aims to preserve the characteristics of the original features; in our case, we wish to facilitate the annotation as much as possible.
-Hence, a reduction that groups similar segments and segregates dissonant examples is more beneficial than another one that preserves the original information.

-The t-SNE~\cite{Maaten:2008:tSNE} algorithm is the most used technique for non-linear dimensionality reduction.
-It projects the data into a lower-dimensional space while minimizing the divergence between the higher- and lower-dimensional neighborhood distributions.
-However, we employed a more recent approach, known as UMAP~\cite{McInnes2018:Umap}, for the following reasons: the projection is computed faster, samples can be added without fitting the whole data, its parameters seems to provide more flexibility to choose the projection scattering --- enforcing local or global coherence --- and most importantly, it allows to use labeled data to enforce consistency between samples of the same class while still allowing unlabeled data to be inserted.
+For dimensionality reduction we employed the previously mentioned UMAP~\cite{McInnes2018:Umap} (Section~\ref{subsec:comp}), for the following reasons: the projection is computed faster, samples can be added without fitting the whole data, its parameters seem to provide more flexibility to choose the projection scattering --- enforcing local or global coherence --- and most importantly, it allows using labeled data to enforce consistency between samples of the same class while still allowing unlabeled data to be inserted.

 Note that dimensionality reduction is critical to the whole pipeline because it arranges the data to be presented to the user, where most of the interaction will occur.

 The 2D embedding can produce artifacts, displaying distinct segments clustered together due to the trade-off between global and local consistency even though they might be distant in the higher-dimensional feature space.
 Therefore, the user can select a subset of samples and interact with their local projection in a pop-up window, where the projection parameter is tuned to enforce local consistency.
 The locally preserving embedding (Figure~\ref{fig:zoomin}) separates the selected cluttered segments (in pink) into groups of similar objects (tennis court, big households, small households, etc.), making it easier for label assignment.